1888games/dilithium_lift_pacman/README.md

 # dilithium_lift_pacman
-Port of the ZX Spectrum game for Pacman arcade hardware
+Port of the 1983 ZX Spectrum game by Simon Cobb for Pacman arcade hardware